Gerhard-Schalk/Campus02_Security/Lab_09_TLS_AWS/AWS IoT Basic Example.md

 - Use MQTT Explorer to send/receive MQTT messages to/from the AWS IoT Core Cloud.
 - Use AWS “Test” Web Interface to send/receive MQTT messages to/from MQTT Explorer
 - Use the aws_basicPubSub.py example (https://github.com/Gerhard-Schalk/Campus02_Security) to connect to AWS IoT Core Cloud.
+- - Use ```pip install AWSIoTPythonSDK``` to install the required Python libs (see also https://github.com/aws/aws-iot-device-sdk-python)

 # Wireshark Example
 Task: Use Wireshark to analyze the TLS connection.